protesilaos/protesilaos.github.io/_codelog/2018/2018-07-01-bspwm-debian-sid.md

 To update the `mpd` database (assuming the presence of files at `~/Music`) either run `mpc update` in a terminal or type `ncmpcpp` and then press `u`.
 If your music is in a different directory, edit the path in this file `~/.config/mpd/mpd.conf`.

 You may need to reboot for the `systemd` service to stop interfering with your setup.

 To play music, learn how to use `ncmpcpp` (I typically switch to screen 4, by hitting `4`, then `A` and hit enter for an empty prompt which adds all available music to the playlist, then I toggle on repeat mode with `r` and random order with `z`).

+If you do not like `ncmpcpp`, I highly recommend `cantata`, a graphical MPD frontend using the Qt toolkit.

 ### 5.7 Use newsboat for RSS feeds (optional)